georgewatson/georgewatson.me/privacy_policy.md

     footer
     (such as to choose dark mode or the high-accessibility option)
   * **Content:**
-    The name of your chosen stylesheet;
+    The name of your chosen stylesheet
-    may be automatically set with the value `default`
   * **Tracking:**
     This cookie cannot be used to identify you personally, and provides no capability for cross-site tracking.